John Bowles (author): Works

 Bowles wrote more than 33 pamphlets—16 on the British war against revolutionary France—between 1791 and 1817.
-He attacked Thomas Paine: "...he has not only been long actuated by, but...he formerly gloried in avowing, an implacable animosity and rooted hatred to this country; and that not merely to its Government but to its interests, its welfare, its national character, its national honour, its commercial and naval greatness".
+He attacked Thomas Paine: "...he has not only been long actuated by, but... he formerly gloried in avowing, an implacable animosity and rooted hatred to this country; and that not merely to its Government but to its interests, its welfare, its national character, its national honour, its commercial and naval greatness".
+His 1792 "Protest against Thomas Paine's Rights of Man" received great popularity when its publication and cheap disseminination was subsidized by a likeminded society that met at the Crown and Anchor Tavern.

 When Bowles sent Edmund Burke a collection of his pamphlets against peace with France, Burke wrote to Bowles in March 1796:

 You have gone to the bottom of the Subject, with intelligence, perspicuity, force and Eloquence.
 I really do not know, that I have done any thing more than to follow in your Track.
 The whole substance of the Cause is to be found from the 14th to the 23rd page of your Further Reflexions.
 I cannot think my publication necessary.
 If what you have written will not prevent this Nation from bringing on itself the sure punishment of its faults, nothing I can publish, will be of the least use.